Liposuction in Austin, TX

-Liposuction is a minimally invasive cosmetic procedure used to remove localized areas of fat from the body through a small thin tube called a cannula.
+Liposuction, also known as lipo, is a minimally invasive cosmetic procedure that removes areas of fat from the body through a small thin tube called a cannula.
 The fat from the targeted area is suctioned from the body through this tube to help a patient achieve a slim and balanced appearance.

-Although the conventional liposuction procedure was effective in removing excessive fat deposits, it was a painful procedure that involved suctioning out large areas of solid fat.
+Although the conventional procedure was effective in removing excessive fat deposits, it was a painful procedure that involved suctioning out large areas of solid fat.
 New technology has allowed for different techniques that have improved the accuracy and reduced the pain associated with this procedure.

-It is also important for patients to have realistic expectations, and remember that liposuction cannot be used as a means for major weight loss.
+It is also important for patients to have realistic expectations, and remember that the procedure cannot be used as a means for major weight loss.
 It is instead used to remove localized areas of stubborn fat after the patient has attempted other natural weight-loss methods.